JackHopkins/PaperclipMaximiser/src/prompts/bottoms_up_prompts/finetuning_prompts/step_judge/user_prompt.md

 Step 3 - #STEP Gather 87 iron ore, 10 stone and 2 wood #STEP
 Step 4 - #STEP Smelt 87 iron plates #STEP
 Step 5 - #STEP Craft for 1 burner mining drill, 1 burner inserter, 1 stone furnace, 1 wooden chest and 50 transport belts #STEP
-Step 6 - #STEP Create a iron plate mine from a drill at Position(x = 11, y = 12) to a chest 10 spaces away.
+Step 6 - #STEP Create a iron plate mine from a drill at Position(x = 11, y = 12) and connect it to a chest 10 spaces away.
 Check the construct by looking if the chest has iron plates in them #STEP
 #OUTPUT An automatic iron plate mine has been created to the drill at Position(x = 11, y = 12) to the chest at Position(x = 5, y = 9) #OUTPUT

 Global objective
-Craft 5 offshore pumps
+Craft 5 offshore pumps to make an engine block
 Map setup
 The following entities are on the map [{{"name": "wooden-chest", "inventory": [("iron-plate", 10)], "position": Position(x = 0, y = 1)}}]
 Initial inventory